Cookies on this website

 We use cookies to ensure that we give you the best experience on our website.
 If you click 'Accept all cookies' we'll assume that you are happy to receive all cookies and you won't see this message again.
 If you click 'Reject all non-essential cookies' only necessary cookies providing core functionality such as security, network management, and accessibility will be enabled.
 Click 'Find out more' for information on how to change your cookie settings.

-Alström Syndrome (AS), a multisystem disorder caused by biallelic ALMS1 mutations, features major early morbidity and mortality due to cardiac complications.
-These are biphasic, including infantile dilated cardiomyopathy and distinct adult-onset cardiomyopathy, and are poorly understood.
-We assessed cardiac function of Alms1 knockout mice by echocardiography.
-Cardiac function was unaltered in global Alms1 knockout mice of both sexes at postnatal day 15 (P15) and 8 weeks.
-At 23 weeks, female, but not male knockout mice showed increased left atrial area and decreased isovolumic relaxation time, consistent with early restrictive cardiomyopathy, as well as reduced ejection fraction.
-No histological or transcriptional changes were seen in myocardium of 23-week-old female Alms1 global knockout mice.
-Female mice with Pdgfrα-Cre-driven Alms1 deletion in cardiac fibroblasts and a small proportion of cardiomyocytes did not recapitulate the phenotype of global knockout at 23 weeks.
-In conclusion, adult female, but not male, Alms1-deficient mice show echocardiographic evidence of cardiac dysfunction, consistent with the cardiomyopathy of AS.
-The explanation for sexual dimorphism remains unclear, but may involve metabolic or endocrine differences between sexes.
+Alström syndrome (AS), a multisystem disorder caused by biallelic ALMS1 mutations, features major early morbidity and mortality due to cardiac complications.
+The latter are biphasic, including infantile dilated cardiomyopathy and distinct adult-onset cardiomyopathy, and poorly understood.
+We assessed cardiac function of Alms1 knockout (KO) mice by echocardiography.
+Cardiac function was unaltered in Alms1 global KO mice of both sexes at postnatal day 15 (P15) and 8 weeks.
+At 23 weeks, female - but not male - KO mice showed increased left atrial area and decreased isovolumic relaxation time, consistent with early restrictive cardiomyopathy, as well as reduced ejection fraction.
+No histological or transcriptional changes were seen in myocardium of 23-week-old female Alms1 global KO mice.
+Female mice with Pdgfra-Cre-driven Alms1 deletion in cardiac fibroblasts and in a small proportion of cardiomyocytes did not recapitulate the phenotype of global KO at 23 weeks.
+In conclusion, only female Alms1-deficient adult mice show echocardiographic evidence of cardiac dysfunction, consistent with the cardiomyopathy of AS.
+The explanation for sexual dimorphism remains unclear but might involve metabolic or endocrine differences between sexes.

 DOI